entropyxyz/api_key_tdx/SPEC.md

 ## Secret data CRUD

-Anyone on the internet can query the blockchain for the public key and hostname of an AKS node.
-Using this information they can establish a secure connection to the AKS node.
-The untrusted host running the CVM cannot MITM this connection.
+Anyone on the internet can query the blockchain for the public keys and hostnames of all active AKS nodes.
+Using this information they can establish a secure connection to an AKS node.
+The untrusted host running the CVM cannot MITM this connection, as the secret keys are generated in the CVM and never stored anywhere accessible to the host.

-_TODO: Spell out the reasons why this is secure and how it works in detail, e.g. how is the CVM attestation is verified by the user?, why this on-chain pubkey registry is sane, how it's kept up to date and what the difference is between this setup and standard TLS certs._
+It will be possible for clients to independently verify the on-chain attestation of a particular AKS instance before using it (pending [entropy-core#1438](https://github.com/entropyxyz/entropy-core/issues/1438) being resolved).

 Users submit and query data to/from the AKS nodes using standard HTTP POST requests with encrypted and signed payloads (encrypted under the AKS node's public key and signed by the user's private key).
 The untrusted host executing the CVM is assumed to be able to spy on the traffic and manipulate all data going to and from the AKS node inside the CVM, but has no way to decrypt the payload.